 Violet (Vi) A.M.
+Konkle

+Fenwick, Ontario Canada
-Konkle Edmonton, Alberta, Canada Age: 60 Director Since: 2014

-Ms. Konkle is the past President and Chief Executive Officer of The Brick Ltd. Prior to joining The Brick in 2010 as President, Business Support, she held a number of positions with Walmart Canada, including Chief Operating Officer and Chief Customer Officer.
+Age: 62 Director Since: 2014 Ms. Konkle is the past President and Chief Executive Officer of The Brick Ltd. Prior to joining The Brick in 2010 as President, Business Support; she held a number of positions with Walmart Canada, including Chief Operating Officer and Chief Customer Officer.
 Ms. Konkle also held a number of senior executive positions with Loblaw Companies Ltd., including Executive Vice President, Atlantic Wholesale Division.
-Ms. Konkle is a board member of Dare Foods, a privately held Canadian based snack food manufacturer, and a past director of The Brick Ltd., Trans Global Insurance, and the Canadian Chamber of Commerce.
+Ms. Konkle is a director of Dare Foods (a privately held Canadian based food manufacturer), the National Board of Habitat for Humanity, and Bailey Metal Products (a privately held Canadian company).
+She is a past director of The Brick Ltd., Trans Global Insurance, and the Canadian Chamber of Commerce.

-Board/Committee Membership (8) Atten dance Attendan ce (Total)

-Board of Directors

-Audit Committee

-Compensation 1

-ĺ E quity Ownership (3) I.

-Year Shares Deferred Share Units (DSU's) Total # Shares & DSU's Total \$ Value of Common Shares and DSU's (6) Minimum Required to Meet Ownership Guidelines (\$) Meets Share Ownership Target
+1 Board/Committee Membership Attendance Atte endance (Total) of Directors Committee Committee 9 of 9 5 of 5 6 of 6 100% 100% 100% 20 of 20 100% 0 ther Cu rrent Public Co ompany Direc torships n/a Equ ity Ownershi р (3) Year Shares Deferred Share Units (DSU's) Total # Shares & DSU's Total \$ Value of Common Shares and DSU's (5) Minimum Required to Meet Ownership Guidelines (\$) Meets Share Ownership Target 2015 3,650 5,776 9,426 287,776

-225,000 No (7)